 - Any position to which the office holder is appointed pursuant to paragraph 127.1(1)(a) or (b) of the Public Service Employment Act (i.e. deputy minister, associate deputy minister and positions of equivalent ranks, in addition to deputy head, associate deputy head and positions of equivalent ranks)

-A disclosure is not required if:
+Disclosure through a monthly report is not required if:

 - The communication is restricted to a simple request for information, enforcement, interpretation or application of a federal regulation or piece of legislation